predatorx7/launcher_helper/example/README.md

-# launcher_assist_example
+# launcher_helper_example

-Demonstrates how to use the launcher_assist plugin.
+Demonstrates how to use the launcher_helper plugin.

 ## Getting Started